connerator/4x4-AI-Solver/README.md

 # 4x4 Rubik's Cube Solver (README in-progress)
-This project applies the methodologies in ___ to solve a harder challenge: the 4x4 Rubik's Cube.
+This project applies the methodologies in [_Self-Supervision is All You Need for Solving Rubik's Cube_](https://arxiv.org/abs/2106.03157) to solve a harder challenge: the 4x4 Rubik's Cube.
 ## Usage
 Run [main.py](main.py), or see the following example usage:
 ```python